 Please note that a request for ITS help can be made at any time (24/7) using the ticket submission system.
 The link to the ticket submission system is located below, and within every Canvas course.
-The tickets will be monitored at all times and responded to within 12 hours of the ticket submission.
-This includes times that the Help Desk is closed.
+The tickets will be monitored at all times and responded to within 12 hours of the ticket submission during business hours.